How to Maintain Traceability and Test Coverage in Jira with TestRail Reporting

 Step 5: Create a requirements traceability report

-How to manually create a traceability matrix
+Option A: Manually create a traceability matrix (RTM)

-• Design status for the specific test cases
+• Design status for the specific test cases (In design, in review, ready to test)

-• Related defects
+• Related defects (Defect issue IDs)

 Steps to create a basic RTM: